Matsenko/Python_Summer_2020/RenPy_Novel/README.md

 RenPy_Novel

-In this folder, I hold a novel, which created by Renpy
+In this folder, I hold a novel, which I created by Renpy